mrfdev/1MB/Resources/mcMMO/Herbalism.md

 ## Herbalism HylianLuck

 ```
-&aThe luck of Hyrule is with you today!
+The luck of Hyrule is with you today!
 ```

 ## Herbalism Listener